loomio/loomio-docs/user_manual/src/getting_started/orientation.md

 # A quick tour of Loomio

-There are several tools included within Loomio to help you find the information you are looking for quickly, and to help you to participate in discussion threads and decision votes.
+Lets take a quick orientation tour to help you participate in discussions and decisions.

 ## Sidebar